frankframework/frank-manual/docs/source/gettingStarted/horizonsInitialData.rst

 Database Initialization
 =======================

-The frank!framework can take care of database initialization.
+The Frank!Framework can take care of database initialization.
 Database initialization should happen when an enterprise application starts for the first time.
 When an enterprise application is restarted later, database initialization should be omitted because data in the